janoskaz/game/README.md

 **TODO**

-+ relative paths in lua script

 + when item is picked from the ground, empty chest remains - better to transform it to empty place

 + levels and experiences

-+ create maps using lua scripts